movahedan/next-boilerplate/README.md

 ## Running

-After cloning repository, go to the directory you've cloned it.
+After cloning repository, go to the directory you've cloned into.

 ##### Run the development server
 ```bash